 – The Independence Monument which was constructed in 1954 after Cambodia took their country back from the French.

-– The National Museum, the distinctive red building with beautiful Khmer architecture and built in 1917.
+– The National Museum – the distinctive red building with beautiful Khmer architecture, built in 1917.
 It contains more than 5000 art objects made of sandstone, bronze, silver, copper, and wood.

-After that, you will return to your hotel in Phnom Penh, where the rest of the day is yours to explore at your leisure.
-Lunch and dinner will be on your own
+After that, you will return to your hotel in Phnom Penh, and the rest of the day will be yours to explore at your leisure.
+Lunch and dinner will be on your own.